Joshua: 'I win, it's not complicated'

-LONDON -- It is three days before the biggest fight of his career and heavyweight world titleholder Anthony Joshua could not be more carefree and relaxed mood.
+LONDON -- It is three days before the biggest fight of his career and heavyweight world titleholder Anthony Joshua could not be in a more carefree and relaxed mood.

 Before going out for his open workout for fans and media on Wednesday night, Joshua is sitting in his dressing room and entertaining a pair of American boxing writers who have made the trip to cover his hugely anticipated showdown with former longtime world champion Wladimir Klitschko on Saturday (live on Showtime at 4:15 p.m.
 ET with HBO airing a taped replay at 11 p.m.
 ET/PT) at Wembley Stadium, which will rock with a sold-out British-record boxing crowd of 90,000.